 Whenever you make a decision on behalf of the organization your decision must be relevant to your organization’s goal.
 One of the features of decision-making is that it is always oriented toward organizational goals and their achievement.

 During the course of managing an organization, managers have to go through different problems and unexpected situations, and in every situation, they have to make some decisions.
 Their intellectual ability determines whether or not their decision will get rid of those problems.

 It is a continual process as long as the organization is in existence.
 Numerous issues could come up during routine execution in a variety of circumstances.
 To maintain the smooth operation of the organization, managers must address these issues in a timely manner.

 Solves Specific Problems

-Usually, the process to make decisions are started to solve specific problems.
-The goal of decision-making is to identify a specific problem and run for its solutions and end with its solution.
+Usually, the process of making decisions is started to solve specific problems.
+The goal of decision-making is to identify a specific problem run for its solutions and end with its solution.